ded/nats.js/README.md

-# NATS JetStream Setup Guide to run in local
+# NATS JetStream setup guide to run in local

 Guide for setting up NATS JetStream streams and consumers with recommended patterns and commands.